Monday, October 23rd

 The CFWE app is available FREE!
 Download by clicking on the link on the bottom right of this page or at the Apple Store or Google Play!

 Go behind the country music velvet rope every Saturday at noon with Crook & Chase.
-Wally Desjarlais joins in with his Indigenous Spotlights!
+Jeremy & Candice join in with Indigenous Spotlights!